Lista de chequeo para una mudanza

 Your Next Move, Your Best Move

-Now that you know these secrets, what's the first thing you'll do differently when you move next?
+Now that you know these secrets, what's the first thing you'll do differently in your next move?

 Previous